Italy's Letta says anyone who wants him to resign must say so openly

-ROME Italian Prime Minister Enrico Letta made clear on Wednesday he had no intention of resigning and that if centre-left leader Matteo Renzi wants to replace him he must say so openly.
+ROME Italian Prime Minister Enrico Letta made clear on Wednesday he had no intention of resigning and that if center-left leader Matteo Renzi wants to replace him he must say so openly.

 Letta spoke to reporters amid widespread speculation that Renzi, the leader of the Democratic Party (PD) that both men belong to, will push for the PD to withdraw its support from Letta at a leadership meeting on Thursday.